 How to make Simple Egg-in-a-Hole Avocado Toast in Under 9 Minutes

 Remove the cut-out center.

-Melt butter in skillet over medium heat.
-Place both pieces of bread into skillet.
+Melt butter in a skillet over medium heat.
+Place both pieces of bread into the skillet.

-Crack an egg into center of bread.
+Crack an egg into the center of the bread.
 Season with salt and pepper.

 Flip toast over to brown the reverse side.

-Scoop avocado from outer shell with a spoon.
+Scoop avocado from the outer shell with a spoon.

 Place your egg-in-a-hole toast onto a plate and position avocado wedges on top.
 Cut toast in half down the middle with a sharp knife to expose the runny yolk.

 - 1 tablespoon butter